Kronos-orm/kronos-example-ktor/README.md

 English | [简体中文](https://github.com/Kronos-orm/kronos-example-ktor/blob/main/README-zh_CN.md)

-This is a sample project based on Ktor + Kronos ORM + JDK 11 + Gradle + Kotlin 2.0.0(2.0.20 is about to be adapted.)
+This is a simple user management system based on `Ktor` + `Kronos ORM` + `JDK 11` + `Gradle` + `Kotlin 2.1.0`.

+The website uses the Mysql database to store user information and provides functions such as adding, deleting, modifying, and querying users, as well as pagination queries.

+In the project, Kronos-ORM is perfectly integrated with Ktor, and the front-end pages are built using Html DSL.

 If you would like to learn more about Kronos, please visit [Kronos](https://www.kotlinorm.com/).